Exponential distribution: Confidence intervals

 This approximation may be acceptable for samples containing at least 15 to 20 elements.

-Bayesian inference
+Bayesian inference with a conjugate prior

 The conjugate prior for the exponential distribution is the gamma distribution (of which the exponential distribution is a special case).
 The following parameterization of the gamma probability density function is useful:

 The posterior distribution p can then be expressed in terms of the likelihood function defined above and a gamma prior:

 Now the posterior density p has been specified up to a missing normalizing constant.
 Since it has the form of a gamma pdf, this can easily be filled in, and one obtains:

 Here the hyperparameter α can be interpreted as the number of prior observations, and β as the sum of the prior observations.